pivot-access-ltd/bma-offline-docs/originals/cli-composable-hardware.md

 maas $PROFILE vm-host compose $VM_HOST_ID $RESOURCES
 ```

-Where RESOURCES is a space-separated list from:
+Where RESOURCES is a space-separated list containing any combination of the following six items:

 1. **cores=** requested cores
 2. **cpu_speed=** requested minimum cpu speed in MHz